 Looking into Bash capabilities for making a reusable provisioning and deployment scripts.

 Starting and running processes.
 Using systemd and creating unit files.
+Monitoring and system logging.

 Python and Ruby installation from packages, version managers and even from source.
 Libraries, application servers, monitoring and debugging.

-Diving into nginx web application server and proxy.
+Diving into NGINX web application server and proxy.
 Looking at using TCP and UNIX sockets, important directives for performance and more.

 Taking care of user uploaded data.
 Making secure backups.